-Randy Klezmer has devoted his entire legal career to helping people who have been injured in the workplace and elsewhere achieve the compensation they deserve.
+Randy Klezmer has devoted his entire legal career to helping injured people (in the workplace and elsewhere) get awarded the compensation they deserve.

 A native Hoosier, Klezmer created the firm after receiving his J.D. from McKinney School of Law, in 1992.
-From the beginning, he has focused his practice largely on workers’ compensation cases, but also has a significant concentration on personal injury cases.
-Whether it’s a workers comp claim or personal injury lawsuit, Klezmer is committed to the belief that clients deserve the firm’s fullest personal attention.
-To that end, he has built a large and organized staff that is responsive to client needs and keeps them apprised of developments with their cases.
+From the beginning, he has focused his practice largely on worker’s compensation cases, but also has a significant concentration on personal injury cases.
+Whether it’s a worker’s compensation claim or personal injury lawsuit, Klezmer is committed to the belief that clients deserve the firm’s fullest personal attention.
+To that end, he has developed a large and organized staff that is responsive to client needs and keeps them apprised of developments in their cases.

 It’s a strategy that has produced notable results.